 This group is highly important and should be contacted, by phone call, within minutes of their submission.
 A 2007 study on 600 companies found that chances of making contact with a lead are higher within the first 5 minutes.
 They decrease by up to 3000x if contact is made 5 hours later.
 You are most likely not the only company that this group of prospects is reaching out to, so email is not an option here.

 These are prospects generated from your cold-targeted lists and predictive analytics because they fit the buyer personas that you have created.
 If they pan out, they provide a lot of value in terms of conversions.

 They are not high on the priority list because they could take some time to convert.
 However, you should start your outreach, with a combination of email marketing and content syndication as soon as you receive the leads.

 The actions you take to convert MQLs to SQLs will depend on the engagement that said prospects had with your site.

 Prospects in this group will often exhibit these traits:

 - Their numerous visits suggest that they are still in the information gathering stage.

 - They have read your blogs or responded to calls-to-action such as downloading, subscribing, signing in to a webinar, attending trade shows, etcetera.

-- They are not ready to be contacted, but have instead opted for receiving information on email.
+- They are not ready to be contacted but have instead opted for receiving information on email.

-Clients in this group are essentially, “shopping”, meaning they are also looking at competition.
+Clients in this group are essential, “shopping”, meaning they are also looking at the competition.
 You should reach out, via email, within days of the lead’s engagement.
 Before you send out any communication, determine whether or not the person gathering information has decision-making power.
 This will ensure your emails are going to the right person.